 Alkenes are another homologous series of hydrocarbon molecules, like alkanes.
-The difference is that alkenes have a double C=C bond somewhere in the structure; in alkanes, all the bonds are single C-C bonds.
-Alkenes have isomers, because the double bond can be in different parts of the structure.
-Their general formula is CnH2n.
-The names follow the same pattern as for alkanes;
+The difference is that alkenes have a double C=C bond somewhere in the structure, while in alkanes, all the bonds are single C-C bonds.

 |Number of carbon atoms||Name||Formula|

 This gives us a chemical test to tell saturated and unsaturated compounds apart.
 Bromine water is normally orange.
-If we add a saturated compound, it cannot react with the bromine, so nothing happens.
-If we add a unsaturated compound, the bromine in the water will bond with unsaturated compound where the double or triple bond was.
-The water will turn colourless, because it will no longer have bromine dissolved in it.
+If we add a saturated compound to it, it cannot react with the bromine, so nothing happens.
+If we add an unsaturated compound, the bromine in the water will bond with it, where the double or triple bond was.
+The water will turn colourless because it will no longer have bromine dissolved in it.